A bowl of foods ideal for biohacking

 Charcoal & Bentonite Clay

 Activated charcoal and bentonite clay are natural substances that bind to toxins and heavy metals in the digestive system, aiding their removal from the body [15].
-This detoxification process can support gut health and improve nutrient absorption.
+This detoxification process may support gut health and improve nutrient absorption.
 Specialised charcoal can also aid oral health and can be used as a toothpaste.

 Dry Brushing